MooersLab/latextips/README.md

 Each writing project is lists in projects page.
 Each writing project as a unique URL that you can use to directly access the writing project from an index.html file or an org file.

-Overleaf's built-in support for debugging is excellent.
+Overleaf's built-in support for debugging is exquisite.
 Its support for debugging was one of the winning features for me.

 Overleaf compiles your document to PDF very quickly and painlessly.